gdquest-demos/godot-demos-2022/save-game/README.md

 # Save game with resources

 This project goes with two youtube videos dedicated to saving game data with resources.
+It shows how to save and load character stats, the player's position on the map, and an inventory.
+This shows you all the techniques you need to then save and load more complex data.

 1. [Godot makes saves so easy!](https://youtu.be/wSq1QJ-g91M)
 2. The easy and robust way to save games in Godot (coming soon)